 Angus Forestry and Woodland Strategy 2024 to 2034

-There is substantial scope for increasing forest and woodland cover in Angus, contributing towards Scottish Government targets:
+There is substantial scope for increasing forest and woodland cover in Angus in a range of areas which deliver multiple benefits for people and Nature.
+Contributing towards Scottish Government targets they include the following:

 • On flood plains or along river corridors to increase biodiversity, enhance woodland habitat networks and the resilience of landscapes to absorb natural flood events.